 This qualification provides transferable skills, knowledge and understanding that can be applied in any business setting.
 The units in Group A are aligned to National Occupational Standards for business and represent the core attributes required by employers in a range of business settings.
-The units in Group B specialise in retail.
+Units in Group B specialise in enterprise, focusing on the skills, knowledge and resources required to set up a new business.